 The HSC True Reward early offer program gives school leavers much needed peace of mind, providing an early offer into most programs at Western Sydney University based on Year 11 or Year 12 subject results.

 Applications are now open to receive an early offer to begin in 2022.

 Influence the world you live in

-The Bachelor of Social Science (Advanced) degree is available to high-performing students and is comprised of an eight unit social science core, an eight unit social science major, four units of advanced study and four electives or an optional international placement.
+The Bachelor of Social Science (Advanced) degree is available to high-performing students and is comprised of an eight subject social science core, an eight subject social science major, four subjects of advanced study and four electives or an optional international placement.